martinjohndyer/FAIR_Code_design/episodes/Writing_clean_code.md

 ```
 Just by using descriptive names we can understand what the code is trying to do.

-In addition, everything that you write (variables, constants, function, classes...) comes with a way to write it:
+In addition, everything that you write (variables, constants, function, classes...) comes with a way to name it.
+The main conventions are:

 * **Variables, function and methods use the `Snake_case` convention.** It means that they should use lowercase letters and words should be separated by underscore: